solyarisoftware/jointts/README.md

 # ConcaTTS

-trivial concatenative on-premise text to speech
+trivial concatenative on-premise text to speech.

 A simple on-premise concatenative TTS library, exposed as a nodejs package / function.
 The speech is produced by concatenating audio files sources for letters, words, entire phrases.

-## Step 1: off-line data preparation: speech files data base
+## Step 1: OFF-LINE DATA PREPARATION: SPEECH FILES DATA BASE

 Following a configuration, all audio files required must be produced, with a recording or a download.
 Audio source files could be made in two different ways: